dishakamale/robotics/content/authors/admin/_index.md

 In 2024, I spent a wonderful summer at the [Honda Research Institute, USA](https://usa.honda-ri.com/) as a research intern.
 Before embarking on my journey at Lehigh, I was a visiting research intern at the [Intelligent Manipulation Lab](https://intmanlab.com/index.html), University of Lincoln, UK where I got the opportunity to work on planning and control for human-robot shared manipulation.
 During my undergraduate years, I spent a summer working on human-robot tele-communication at [The Biorobotics Institute, Italy](https://www.santannapisa.it/en/research-themes-biorobotics-institute).
 I completed my undergraduate studies in Mechanical Engineering at NIT Nagpur in 2019.

-I am honored to have been selected as an RSS Pioneer 2026, NSF CPS Rising star 2025, ME Rising Star 2025, and P C Rossin Dean's fellow during my Ph.D.
+I am honored to have been selected as an RSS Pioneer 2026, NSF CPS Rising star 2025, ME Rising Star 2025, and P C Rossin Dean's fellow.

 My CV is available [here](https://dishakamale.github.io/robotics/uploads/resume.pdf).
 {style="text-align: justify;"}